javipacheco/rekkit/README.md

 # rekkit

-Rekkit is a proof of concept for Android using Kotlin + Akka + Kategory
+Rekkit is a proof of concept for Android using Kotlin + Actors + Kategory.
+Rekkit is an application for reading Reddit news

 - [X] First approach
 - [ ] Write README :-)